- Why Is My HDD Slow?

 - Outdated disk drivers.
 If your hard disk drive takes forever to load, you might want to check for old or corrupted disk drivers and update them.

 - Malware infection.
 When your computer gets infected by malware, it can spawn an extreme change in the system’s behavior, usually causing the hard drive to malfunction or slow down.

 - RPM speeds.
 RPM is the rate at which hard drive platters spin.
 Generally, the greater the hard drive’s RPM speed, the faster it can read and write data.
 The most common drives have between 5,400 to 10,000 RPM, while modern faster drives are capable of speeds of up to 15,000 RPM.

 - Cache capacity.
 Cache is the virtual memory available in the hard drive.
 A hard drive with a higher cache capacity is faster.

 - Malicious applications.
 Installing potentially harmful applications can cause damage to your system, including the hard drive.

 - Too many temporary files.
 When your hard drive runs out of space due to accumulation of too many junk files, it will eventually slow down.

-Various methods can help boost your hard disk drive processing speed.
-In most cases, restarting your computer should improve its performance since it clears the RAM.
+Various methods and tools may improve performance of HDD.
+In most cases, restarting your computer should help since it clears the RAM.
 However, this is just a temporary solution.

 Here’s a look at more advanced methods to improve your hard drive performance: